brandon-dodds/snake-in-python/README.md

 ## Getting Started

 In order to get started git clone this project in a directory.
-YOu will need to install the packages written in the [requirements.](https://github.com/subpanda101/SnakeMachineLearning/blob/master/requirements.txt) After you have installed the requirements run the base [game.](https://github.com/subpanda101/SnakeMachineLearning/blob/master/src/SnakeMachineLearning.py) Then afterwards open the bot.
+You will need to install the packages written in the [requirements.](https://github.com/subpanda101/SnakeMachineLearning/blob/master/requirements.txt) After you have installed the requirements run the base [game.](https://github.com/subpanda101/SnakeMachineLearning/blob/master/src/SnakeMachineLearning.py) Then afterwards open the bot.

 ### Prerequisites